 Other unforeseen risks outside of our control, can become apparent at any time.
-Examples of this include a recent challenge from Anglian Water to ensure supply of water for industrial use in the midterm, until new proposed water treatment and desalination plants have been constructed.
+Examples of this include timeframes for electricity grid connections (currently 2025 onwards), and a recent challenge from Anglian Water to ensure supply of water for industrial use in the midterm, until new proposed water treatment and desalination plants have been constructed.
 Officers have been working closely with Anglian Water and government to ensure a proactive and collaborative approach to finding solutions is taken.